Isn’t resilience just a buzzword?

 Other activities are more evidently long-term: re-greening and stabilising soil through tree planting, vocational trainings for young people, farming schools, construction of water sources, markets or community spaces, etc.

-When the four year programme ends, we hope that this enabling process will have had the time to grow, prove its benefits locally and become a pillar of the response to stresses at community level.
+By being able to act early to potential shocks, the resilience gains made elsewhere are protected and costs of humanitarian action reduced.
+By supporting the implementation of the Community Action Plans, which communities also provide financial or other contributions to, we hope that this enabling process will have had the time to grow, prove its benefits locally and become a pillar of the response to stresses at community level.

 How do we manage risks?